 Peace Corps Participant Assistant Meredith Adhikari accompanied the Peace Corps participants to a reception honoring their contributions to this year's festival.
 Here is a bit more on the event:

-Click on images below to enlarge and view captions.
+Click on the image below to enlarge and view the gallery.

 Diana Bossa Bastidas is the Colombia participant assistant for the 2011 Folklife Festival.